 A parking lot is also available near the entrance for both cars and motorbikes.
 Cars should pay Rp10.000 for one parking ticket.
 Meanwhile, it costs Rp3.000 for motorbikes.
 Also, here is some friendly caution for incoming visitors.
 It might be a short distance from the gate.
 But, be ready to hike up a very steep paved hill.
 Just buy some drinks outside along the way to help freshen up.

 See: Kawah Ijen Guide & How To Get To Ijen Crater.

 How To Get To Cetho Temple

 The closest city to Cetho Temple is no other than Solo or Surakarta.
-It takes about 1-hour drive if the traffic is normal.
+It takes about a 1-hour drive if the traffic is normal.
 Despite the distance, it might be convenient to rent a car with a driver.
 Considering the steep road that is not friendly at all for highland amateurs.
 The price usually starts from Rp200.000/day depending on the car type.

 When public transportation is an option, travelers can use a bus to the nearest station.
 Let’s say that the departing point is from Slamet Riyadi.
 An area in Solo where travelers usually stay.
-From there, find Tirtonadi bus station and choose a bus that goes to Tawangmangu.
-Then, make a stop in Karangpandan station to take another shuttle.
+From there, find the Tirtonadi bus station and choose a bus that goes to Tawangmangu.
+Then, make a stop at Karangpandan station to take another shuttle.

 Address & Location